Victor-Guerrero-Devs/programming-books/responsive-web-design/04-fluid-layout.md

 - just use a max-width to set a limit to the container above 1020px vw
 - use percentage units for anything smaller

+## Flexbox?

+- the fix to floats and tables